-Electric toothbrushes are usually packed with features, let’s look at some of the most important ones:
+Electric toothbrushes are usually packed with features, let’s discuss some of the most important ones:

 The pressure sensor is one of the most useful features since it both protects your teeth and gums, as well as the brush heads themselves.
 Some brushes will vibrate with too much pressure, others will show an indicator light, and some only track it through the app.
 We would recommend one with a light.

-The ability to vary the speed easily is a useful feature fr those who want to deliver different intensities in different parts of the mouth or have the ability to adjust in the case of ulcers or other issues.
+The ability to vary the speed easily is a useful feature for those who want to deliver varying intensities in different parts of the mouth or have the ability to adjust in the case of ulcers or other issues.

-A lot of electronic brushes included timers that will alert you when you have brushed for the recommended time in a quadrant of the mouth.
+A lot of electronic brushes include timers that will alert you when you have brushed for the recommended time in a certain quadrant of the mouth.

 Range of Brush Heads

 The brush is arguably just as important as the toothbrush itself.
-It’s best to speak to your dentist, but different brushes are better for certain people of medical issues.
+It’s best to speak to your dentist, but different brushes are better for certain people with medical issues.

-The longer the better, it’s that simple.
-Just be aware of the charging ports, USBs are universal but some brands use a proprietary charging port which is annoying.
+The longer the battery life is, the better.
+It’s that simple.
+Just be aware of the charging ports.
+USBs are universal but some brands use a proprietary charging port which is annoying.